javalin/website/_posts/tutorials/2018-03-01-javalin-kotlin-integration-testing-example.md

 ```

-We can leverage our deserialization method in our tests and also take advantage of kotlin data classes free `equals` method here.
+We can leverage our deserialization method in our tests and also take advantage of Kotlin data classes free `equals` method here.

 ```kotlin
 // TestIntegration.kt